Dimitri-CLAIN/WormLike/README.md

 We also wanted to adapt the [Marching Squares](https://en.wikipedia.org/wiki/Marching_squares) algorithm to allow the host to generate procedural maps that would fit the needs of our game but that was a bit too advanced...

 ## CLONING, PLAYING AND WORKING ON OUR GAME
+### Bindings
+Those bindings are supposed to be keyboard layout's independent, meaning on a different keyboard layout than AZERTY, it is *supposed* to work, but we didn't test it ([here's why](https://media.discordapp.net/attachments/1078794808673435648/1089170008267030639/Eha7r9KWsAIoXDr.png?width=474&height=671))
+- [ Q/D ] : Left & Right
+- [ Z/S ] : Aim Up/Down
+- [ Space ] : Jump
+- [ X (Hold) ] : Shoot (Increase Shot Power)
+- [ Mouse Drag & Wheel ] : Move Camera & Zoom
+- [ T ] : Reset Camera

 ### Important information
 To play our game, the host must enable port forwarding on 7777 on his/her router to allow clients from other networks to connect to his game instance.
 The game is still playable if he/she wants to play locally by creating multiple instances of the game.
 ### Working on the game
 Feel free to check the code and message us if you have any questions or inquiries about what's going on, we'll do our best to help! :>

+### How to improve our game
+We struggled to comprehend every aspects of Mirror and lacked time to implement everything we aimed to add to our game, resulting in a *not so pretty* game result.
+It is still playable, players can move and shoot around, destroying the one and only map asset we have (that is not generated using the Marching Squares algorithm), but we have a big issue exiting the Game Scene.
+Moreover, we have little to no customization on the Lobby, and our menus are very 101 basic (we spent a lot of time trying to implement [Mirror's Room System](https://mirror-networking.gitbook.io/docs/manual/examples/room), yet not enough...).
+Clearly, our game could be better and improved.

 ## CREDITS
 ### Developers